fdazen/fda-documentation/accounting.md

 - All is left to do is enable the gateway on both/either the Frontdesk area and/or your Booking Engine.
-If the gateway is enabled on Frontdesk, you will be able to charge cards directly from the folios; making it active on the booking engine will enable automatic card charges when a guest finalizes a booking on your website:
+Enabling the gateway on work area Frontdesk means guests' cards can be charged directly from the folio.
+Enabling the gateway on IBE means credit cards can be authenticated and processed when guests book online on your website:

 ![Accounting_21.png]({{site.baseurl}}/images/Accounting_21.png)

-Remember to set up how you want to collect payments on your Booking Engine by setting up rules in section _IBE_.
+Learn how to configure the way the system is to charge your guests' cards on IBE by reading chapter [IBE](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/IBE_general.html), section _Payment Collection Rules_.

 ##**Credit Card Purge**